 - You can remove rows from the brush.
 In general, the more pins there are in the brush, the finer you can comb your hair.
 Many women have adapted it in such a way that there are alternating rows.

 - If you find that you really have a lot of pain while brushing and your hair breaks off, the brush is not the right one for you.

 - We are often told not to comb our dry hair at all as curlies, but when used correctly brushes and combs can be important tools in wet detangling, dry detangling, and styling curly hair.

 - The more pins there are in the brush, the finer you brush your hair.
 Many women have adapted the Denman Brush in such a way that there are alternating rows.

 - If you find that you really have a lot of pain while brushing and your hair breaks off, the Denman Brush is not the right brush for you.

 Also read: The main techniques of the Curly Girl Method

-Hopefully it is now clear to you which Denman Brush is your ideal match!
+Hopefully it is now clear to you which Denman is your best brush and ideal match and continue with defining curls!
 Do you have any questions?
-Let us know on Instagram!

 Let us know in the comments below!
 You can easily purchase in our online shop!